PnS2019/pns2019.github.com/session_04.md

 plt.show()
 ```

 __Remark__: We encourage readers to read the book _Computer Vision: Algorithms and Applications_ by Richard Szeliski.
-This book presents nicely a wide range of Computer Vision algorithms.
+This book presents a wide range of Computer Vision algorithms.

 ## Image Augmentation in Keras

-Image Augmentation is a form of regularization that reduces generalization error of image recognition system by creating "fake images" (Goodfellow et al.,
+Image Augmentation is a form of regularization that reduces generalization error of image recognition systems by creating "fake images" (Goodfellow et al.,
 2016).
 By applying various kinds of data transformations (e.g., standardization, geometric transformations such as rotating, scaling, stretching), the virtual size of the dataset increases.
-The exposure of more varieties of the original
+The exposure to more varieties of the original
-image particularly improves the network robustness against geometric trans-
-formations and view points in training DNNs.
+image particularly improves the network robustness against geometric transformations and view points in training DNNs.

 ### Standardization

 Standardization is one of the common dataset preprocessing procedures in Machine Learning.
-The use of standardization is to stabilize the dataset by subtracting the feature-wise mean and diving feature-wise standard deviation.
+The purpose of standardization is to stabilize the dataset by subtracting the feature-wise mean and dividing feature-wise by the standard deviation.
 Note that this procedure does not affect the overall distribution of the data and it is merely a data shifting and rescaling operation.
-The employment of standardization gives DNNs the advantage in which they are freed from learning the high variance
+Thanks to standardization, DNNs do not have to learn the high variance
 property and the mean of the data.

-To be specific, let the image dataset be $$\mathcal{X}=\{\mathbf{x}_{i}\}_{i=1}^{N}$$ where the dataset contains $$N$$ samples, the mean of the dataset $$\bar{\mathbf{x}}$$ and updated zero-mean dataset $$\hat{\mathcal{X}}$$ can be computed as follows:
+To be specific, let the image dataset be $$\mathcal{X}=\{\mathbf{x}_{i}\}_{i=1}^{N}$$ where the dataset contains $$N$$ samples.
+The mean of the dataset $$\bar{\mathbf{x}}$$ and updated zero-mean dataset $$\hat{\mathcal{X}}$$ can be computed as follows:

 $$
 \begin{aligned}